JulieMontoya/ToePost/README.md

 ## Memory Faults

-There are three types of fault that will affect RAM.
-These are bits that always read as 0, irrespective what be written to them, and to which I might refer as **stuck zeros**; bits that always read as 1, or **stuck ones**; and locations that return values written to other locations, or **address clashes**.
+There are three main types of fault that will affect RAM.
+These are: bits that always read as 0, irrespective what be written to them, and to which we might refer as **stuck zeros**; bits that always read as 1, or **stuck ones**; and locations that return values written to other locations, or **address clashes**.

 We can test for stuck bits by writing a known value to a location and trying to read it back; and we can test for address clashes by reading other locations to see whether they still contain the expected values.

+### Refresh Faults

+The above three faults can affect static RAM  (as is used for the PET's display memory)  and dynamic RAM.
+There is an additional type of fault which only affects dynamic RAM.

+Dynamic RAM requires regular refreshing.
+In the PET, this is achieved using a counter which is connected to the RAM address bus via tristate buffers; !RAS is asserted and the whole row is refreshed.

+ToePost contains delays which are plenty long enough for DRAM contents to change if they are not being refreshed properly, so refresh faults can be detected as such.

 ## How ToePost tests memory